Electromagnetic responses of bilayer excitonic insulators: from exciton London equations to dipole and inverse dipole Hall effects: Results at zero perpendicular magnetic field

+In Fig. \ref{fig:clc_modes}(c)(d), we plot the dispersion relations of these collective modes along the $q_x$ axis at a representative chemical potential $\mu_X=-0.2$.
+Along this line, the angular momentum is no longer a good quantum number, while the system still preserves the mirror reflection symmetry about the $x$-$z$ plane, denoted as $M_y$.
+Consequently, the previously degenerate exciton levels split according to their $M_y$ eigenvalues.
+Specifically, the $1p$ modes split into the $1p_x$ and $1p_y$ modes and the $1d$ modes split into the $1d_{x^2-y^2}$ and $1d_{xy}$ modes.
+For clarity, the collective modes with $M_y=\pm1$ are plotted separately in Fig. \ref{fig:clc_modes}(c) and (d).
+At $\bm{q}=\bm{0}$, typical wavefunctions of the collective modes are shown in Fig. \ref{fig:modes}.

-Along the $q_x$ axis (with $q_y=0$), these collective modes remain eigenstates of the mirror reflection symmetry operator $M_y$, allowing us to classify them according to their mirror eigenvalues $M_y=\pm1$.
-In FIG. \ref{fig:clc_modes}(c), we present collective modes with mirror symmetry eigenvalue $M_y=+1$.
-Here, the linear dispersion of the $1s$ phase (Goldstone) mode is clearly illustrated by the blue line.
-In FIG. \ref{fig:clc_modes}(d), we separately plot the collective modes with mirror eigenvalue $M_y=-1$: the $1p_y$ mode (orange line) and the $1d_{xy}$ mode (green line).
-Additionally, a notable level crossing between the $1p_x$ mode (orange line) and $1d_{x^2-y^2}$ mode (green line) is observed In FIG. \ref{fig:clc_modes}(c).
-In the inset of FIG. \ref{fig:clc_modes}(c), we further explore the effect of particle-hole asymmetry by plotting the collective mode spectrum near this crossing point with a finite asymmetry parameter $\delta_m=0.2$ (black dotted line).
+In Fig. \ref{fig:clc_modes}(c), the linear dispersion of the $1s$ Goldstone mode is clearly illustrated by the blue line.
+Additionally, a notable level crossing between the $1p_x$ mode (orange line) and $1d_{x^2-y^2}$ mode (green line) is observed.
+In the inset of Fig. \ref{fig:clc_modes}(c), we further explore the effect of particle-hole asymmetry by plotting the collective mode spectrum near this crossing point with a finite asymmetry parameter $\delta_m=0.2$ (black dotted line).
 As shown, introducing particle-hole asymmetry opens a gap at the crossing point, indicating that the degeneracy observed at $\delta_m=0$ is indeed protected by particle-hole symmetry.
 Away from this crossing region, the effect of finite particle-hole asymmetry is negligible.
 Therefore, when studying the long-wavelength response (where no level crossing occurs), it is justified to set $\delta_m=0$.